 Should you still need assistance with drawing up your resume, there are many professionals available in Australia who can assist you.
 Select someone who specialises in your industry and profession; the chances are that they are well connected and networked within your industry – a definite plus in building up your connections with professionals in Australia in your industry.

-Please note that there is no such thing that employers will not accept your DIY resume!
+Please note that there is no such thing as employers will not accept your DIY resume!

 Have a look here for some further information:-